-Semester Report/Official Transcript
+Official Transcript

-A student who is granted medical leave or is placed on involuntary medical leave under this policy shall receive a "W" (withdraw) for all classes on their official semester report and transcript.
-The student will not receive any course credit for the classes taken during the semester that any medical leave is granted.
+A student who is granted medical leave or is placed on involuntary medical leave after the add/drop deadline shall receive a "W" (withdraw) for all classes on their official student records and transcript.
+The student will not receive any course credit for the classes taken during the semester in which medical leave is granted.
 All semester charges will be calculated in accordance with the refund schedule published on the university web site, based upon the effective date of the medical leave.